bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 # Palo Alto Next-Generation Firewall Engineer - Pushing through failure #
 On 4-28-2026, I was able to clear the [Palo Alto Next Generation Firewall Engineer Certification](https://www.paloaltonetworks.com/services/education/palo-alto-networks-ngfw-engineer).
+This was one of the most frustrating exam I have taken in a good while since [Broadcom VCP-VCF (Vmware Cloud Foundation) that I failed back in July 2025](https://github.com/bobchen48/Writeups/tree/main/VCP%20-%20VCF%20(VMware%20Cloud%20Foundation)%205.2).
+It taught me the importance of viewing failure as a temporary setback, not an identity in the event where if you really want to achieve something that holds a feeling of mastery, you will push through failure

 ## Resources Used ##
 1. **[Palo Alto Learn (Beacon)](https://learn.paloaltonetworks.com/learn)**: Main resource I used for this certification.
 This was Palo Alto's official learning platform for all of their certifications, products, features, etc. Given there was a limited publically available resources I had to prepare for this certification, this was the most important resource one that exposed me to many high level concept for this exam.